 This workshop is available to people who identify as women, trans and non-binary.

-A free online workshop introducing you to some key principles of good social media management
+A free online workshop introducing you to digital illustration, art and design techniques.

 This event is part of Reboot: Behind the Scenes, Screen and Lens, a workshop season programmed by Clod Ensemble and Petok Productions in which leading figures from the backstage and production industries run sessions that provide participants with crucial insights, tips and wisdom.